 This is one of the largest savings bank in Finland.
 Aktia Savings Bank is owned by Finnish savings bank institutions, other savings banks, and high net-worth individuals.
 It was founded in the year 1991.
-As per the last report in 2016, it was found that the total assets acquired by this bank were US $11,786 billion.
-The net profit in the same year was US $63 million.
+As per the last report in 2016, it was found that the total assets acquired by this bank were the US $11,786 billion.
+The net profit in the same year was the US $63 million.
 The head-quarter of this bank is situated in Helsinki, the capital of Finland.
 Around 948 people work in this bank.

 #2.
 BNP Paribas Fortis:

 This is one of the foreign banks serving the customers of Finland.
 BNP Paribas Fortis is the product of the merger between BNP Paribas Group and Belgian Fortis Bank.
 It was established in the year 2009.
 The head-quarter of this bank is in Helsinki.
-As per the last report in the year 2016, the total assets acquired by this bank were US $357 billion and in the same year the bank generated net profit of US $2079 million.
+As per the last report in the year 2016, the total assets acquired by this bank were the US $357 billion and in the same year, the bank generated a net profit of US $2079 million.

 #3.
 Nordea Bank Finland PLC:

-One of biggest subsidiaries in terms of total assets acquired, Nordea Bank Finland PLC is the subsidiary of Nordea Bank AB.
+One of the biggest subsidiaries in terms of total assets acquired, Nordea Bank Finland PLC is the subsidiary of Nordea Bank AB.
 Its head-quarter is also situated in Helsinki.
 It has over 650 branches across Finland and it has employed over 6500 people.
-In the year 2016, total assets acquired by Nordea Bank Finland PLC were US $287 billion and the net income for the same year was US $1,158 million.
+In the year 2016, total assets acquired by Nordea Bank Finland PLC were US $287 billion and the net income for the same year was the US $1,158 million.
 It serves both personal and corporate customers.